M66B/FairEmail/FAQ.md

 The message *...
 Connection reset by peer ...* or *...
 Broken pipe ...* means that the email server actively terminated an existing connection.

 The message *...
-Read timed out ...* means that the email server is not responding anymore or that the internet connction is bad.
+Read timed out ...* means that the email server is not responding anymore or that the internet connection is bad.

 See [here](https://linux.die.net/man/3/connect) for what error codes like EHOSTUNREACH and ETIMEDOUT mean.